 - 2019 “heavily in demand” with a “perfect mix of technical skill and user-friendliness” and “unflappability in court“.

-- 2021 “Mr Webster is a very intelligent, practical and common sense litigator, with a leading commercial practice – particularly in the areas of insolvency and construction.
-He is also an excellent advocate and a pleasure to work with.“
+- 2021 “Mr Webster is a very intelligent, practical and common sense litigator, with a leading commercial practice – particularly in the areas of insolvency and construction.“

 Australian Financial Review Best Lawyers®